 - 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on DHCP Snooping and click on VLAN Settings. - 3.
+Click on Security, click on DHCP Snooping, and click on VLAN. - 3.
 In the field, enter the existing VLAN ID to apply DHCP Snooping.
 Then click Add to add the VLAN entry to the table.